codess-aus/DP-100/Experiment.md

 register a new dataset using an existing dataset name using versioning.
 A version is a bookmark of the data's state and is useful in cases where new data needs to be used for retraining.
 By creating versions, you can return to a specific version of the dataset if necessary.

+You should perform the following actions in order:
+1. Define a PipelineParameter object.
+2. Specify a default pipeline parameter value.
+3. Add the PipelineParameter object as a script argument.
+4. Use the publish_pipeline method to publish the pipeline.
+Azure Machine Learning pipelines are workflows that represent a series of machine learning tasks.
+Pipeline tasks can be executed independently from the underlying data, and you can register new datasets for each pipeline run, if necessary.
+You can allow other users to run the pipeline using custom inputs by publishing the pipeline.
+To do this, you must first create a pipeline parameter object using the PipelineParameter class, which allows you to specify the default value of the pipeline parameter.
+Once this is complete, you can add your PipelineParameter to any step, including script steps, when constructing a pipeline.
+Finally, you can use the publish_pipeline method to publish the pipeline.
+This creates a REST endpoint that can by accessed by external users.
+You should not save the pipeline to a YAML file.
+You use this option to export the pipeline steps and then import them into another system.